 is waiting for us in heaven, but our sins keep chipping away at it, so by the

-time we get there, some people’s reward will have eroded to nothing (1Cor
+time we get there, our reward will have eroded to nothing (1Cor

 3,12-15).
 Many Christians are willing to accept this; they only care about

-getting to heaven, but the truth for many is that they just don’t want to go
+getting to heaven, but the truth for many is that if they don’t stop

 but the one who has a mediocre faith is likely to undershoot heaven and land